Media

 Threads: 40%

-Today’s Science or Fiction throwback is from 2012.
-Today’s Science or Fiction throwback is from 2012.
-Guess which is the fiction in our polls on any of our social media accounts and we'll reveal the answer later today!
+Today’s Science or Fiction throwback is from 2012 Today’s Science or Fiction throwback is from 2012 and we have a theme – etymology.
+Guess which is the fictional word origin in our polls on any of our social media accounts and we'll reveal the answer later today!

 #scienceorfiction